koskenni/pytwolc/docs/intro.rst

 A definition assigns a name for a regular two-level expressionn.

-.. warning:: The program may tilt!
+.. warning:: The program is under development and it may tilt!
-	     But it was ignored

 ----------